• Skip to main content

 An important caveat: Certain actions taxpayers take, like filing for bankruptcy, can extend the SOL beyond the original 10-year deadline by temporarily pausing (or tolling) the CSED.

 This overview covers the IRS 10-year statute of limitations and details you need to know.
 Want to get help dealing with the IRS now?
-Then, contact us at Damiens Law today.
+Then, you need the services of our back tax attorneys.

 Key Takeaways